MADS-Lions/GoodsComparison2018Tariffs/README.md

 ## Quickstart
-python3 -m streamlit run ./notebooks/visualization_streamlit.py
+From the main GOODSCOMPARISON2018TARIFFS folder run: python3 -m streamlit run ./notebooks/Streamlit\ -\ visualization_exploration.py

 use the Makefile to run the following:
 1. make requirements